Dgilmore-CF/cf-browser-rdp-builder/README.md

 ## Overview

-This PowerShell script automates the management of Cloudflare Browser-Based RDP Access Applications synced with Active Directory OU membership.
-It creates, updates, and removes Cloudflare Access applications based on users present in a specified AD OU.
+This PowerShell script automates the management of Cloudflare Browser-Based RDP Access Applications synced with Active Directory group membership.
+It creates, updates, and removes Cloudflare Access applications based on users present in a specified AD security group.

 ---